-If you own a Nexus 5 you no doubt quickly discovered that it came with Hangouts as the default SMS/MMS/IM app.
-And no offense to Google, but not everyone is a fan of Hangouts.
-So we've gathered our list of the best free texting apps for Android.
-These apps use your phone signal and texting allowance in your contract, and are not to be confused with the Wi-Fi based instant messenger apps, the best of which you can find by clicking below.
+If you own a stock Android device, no doubt you quickly discovered that it came with Hangouts as the default SMS/MMS/IM app.
+And no offense to Google, but not everyone likes Hangouts.
+So we've gathered our list of the best texting apps for Android that are also free.
+These apps use your phone signal and texting allowance in your contract, and are not to be confused with instant messenger apps such as Facebook Messenger or WhatsApp, the best of which you can find in the link below.

-So we may have been quite harsh on Hangouts, which over-complicates the supposedly simple process of sending texts.
-But Messenger has many of Hangouts' finer qualities while cutting out the clutter.
-It has an eye-soothing Material Design interface, and as well as sending texts you can also use take photos and record audio messages from directly within the app.
+We're not fans of Hangouts, which over-complicates the supposedly simple process of sending texts, but Google Messenger is another story.
+It makes use of many of Hangouts' finer qualities while cutting out the clutter.
+It has an eye-soothing Material Design interface, and as well as sending free texts you can take photos and record audio messages from within the app.
 Messenger has all the basic messaging features you need, dressed up in a coveted Lollipop interface.Messenger

 Messaging (stock KitKat SMS app)

-We're going to start off with a bit of a wildcard here.
+This one's a bit of a wild card.
 The simply-titled Messaging is essentially the stock SMS app from Android 4.4 KitKat.
 So if you're already on KitKat, then there's nothing to see here.
-But if you're on an older phone and want to experience a piece of KitKat, or you're finding the default Lollipop texting app a bit too bright and garish, then this could be what you're looking for.
-It's dark, serious, and contains all the features from Android's former flagship texting app.Messaging
+But if you're on an older phone and want to experience a piece of KitKat, or you're finding the default Lollipop texting app a bit too bright and garish, this could be what you're looking for.
+It's dark, serious and contains all the features from Android's former flagship texting app.Messaging

 chomp SMS has been around for a long time, and progressed alongside Android to become one of the most popular Android SMS apps.
-Some of its features include a huge array of emojis, passcode app lock, message locks, more intense privacy options, blacklists, quick reply popups, not to mention a ton of customization options, as well as Pushbullet and Android Wear compatibility.chomp SMS
+Its features include a huge array of emojis, passcode app lock, message locks, more intense privacy options, blacklists and quick reply popups, not to mention a ton of customization options, and Pushbullet and Android Wear compatibility.chomp SMS

-Textra SMS is a great SMS app that makes this list partly because the developer was quick to bring the new Android L Material Design to the app, which makes this already ‘’beautiful’’ texting app even more appealing.
+Textra SMS is a great SMS app that makes this list partly because the developer was quick to bring the new Android L Material Design to the app, which makes this already-attractive texting app even more appealing.

-It’s also got many more features than most stock SMS apps, including floating notifications, quick reply popups, a heap load of signature and notification types.
-It’s also compatible with PushBullet as well as Android Wear in case you’ve bought yourself a Moto 360, LG G Watch R or Samsung Gear Live.Textra SMS
+It’s also got more features than most stock SMS apps, including floating notifications, quick reply popups, and a heap of signature and notification types.
+It’s also compatible with PushBullet and Android Wear, if you’ve bought yourself a Moto 360, LG G Watch R or Samsung Gear Live.Textra SMS

-As opposed to some other frilly SMS apps, 8sms is a text-messaging app which gets straight to the point with a bit more added functionality than the average stock SMS/MMS app, like quick pop-up replies.
-It's free, although ads will appear after your 14-day 'trial period' until you make a donation.
-With its ease of use and a nifty energy-saving 'dark theme', we think it's worth a try.8sms (Stock Messaging, KitKat)
+As opposed to some other frilly SMS apps, 8sms is a text-messaging app which gets straight to the point with a bit more added functionality than the average stock SMS/MMS app, such as quick popup replies.
+It's free, although ads will appear after your 14-day trial period until you make a donation.
+We think it's worth a try for its ease of use and a nifty energy-saving dark theme.8sms (Stock Messaging, KitKat)

-Handcent SMS is a veteran of alternative SMS apps, and has received a modern facelift at the end of 2014 thanks to a recent update in the Play Store.
+Handcent SMS is a veteran of alternative SMS apps, and received a modern facelift at the end of 2014, thanks to an update in the Play Store.
 Taking this into consideration, as well as the features and themes galore, Handcent truly is the Android lover's SMS app.

-You can customize the way the app handles incoming and outgoing messages as much as you could ever want, including scheduling messages to go out at specific times (only in the Pro version).
+You can customize the way the app handles incoming and outgoing messages as much as you could ever want to, including scheduling messages to go out at specific times (only in the pro version).
 You can also sign in with your Facebook credentials so you'll see your contacts' Facebook profile pics.Handcent SMS

 hello SMS is one of the best-looking SMS apps around.
 Slick, clean and minimal, hello SMS is the style guru's SMS app.
-The app has a super simple tab setup, so you'll get your friends' profile pics and names on the left and you simply swipe out the conversation tab.
+The app has a super simple tab setup, so you get your friends' profile pics and names on the left, and can simply swipe out the conversation tab.

-You can do all the same things you can with most other SMS apps, of course, but the truly unique thing about hello SMS is just how much it manages to do without looking heavy or bloated.
+You can do all the same things you can with most other SMS apps, but the unique thing about hello SMS is just how much it manages to do without looking heavy or bloated.
 If only all apps looked this clean.hello sms

 If you're someone who errs on the side of security, then it's hard to overlook TextSecure (case in point: I had to take photos of the screens because screenshots are blocked by the app).
 TextSecure encrypts your personal communications with end-to-end encryption protocols as soon as you register your number.